 And that’s why he deserves all the glory!

-Elijah did not accept Naaman’s gifts because he wanted Naaman to know that his healing had nothing to do with Elijah but everything to do with the God of Israel.
+Elisha did not accept Naaman’s gifts because he wanted Naaman to know that his healing had nothing to do with Elisha but everything to do with the God of Israel.

 And this is what it would continue to take for him to worship the true God.